Coder-Manuel/flutter_doc_gen/README.md

-# fdg README
+# flutter_doc_gen

-This is the README for your extension "fdg".
+This is the README for your extension "flutter_doc_gen".
 After writing up a brief description, we recommend including the following sections.

 ## Features